-All Indian international students studying across colleges and universities in Southern Ontario at all levels (Undergraduate, PG Diploma, Graduate, Doctoral) and for all programs of study are invited to complete this survey.
+All Indian international students studying across colleges and universities in southern Ontario at all levels (undergraduate, post-graduate diploma, graduate) and for all programs of study are invited to complete this survey.
 This survey is conducted by Neil Amber Judge, a PhD researcher from the Department of Geography and Environmental Studies, Wilfrid Laurier University.

 The study titled “Gendered Dimensions of Migration from India: International Students from India to Canada” aims to examine the experiences of Indian international students in Canada.
 Your participation and contribution to this research will increase our understanding of the views and experiences of Indian students in Canada.